UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Cross coverage
 **********************************************************************************************************************************
-Whenever we need to track combinations of values from two or more coverpoints we can use cross coverage.
+It can be used to track combinations of values from two or more objects (variable/signal/coverpoint).
+For example, when certain combinations of source address and destination address of the Ethernet protocol need to be verified.
 This can be done in two different ways using the ``add_cross()`` procedure and :ref:`bin functions <bin_functions>`.

 Using bins
 ==================================================================================================================================